Ars-Digitale/java-21-study-guide/docs/module-08/files-path-api.md

 # Files and Paths APIs

+This first section focuses on how to create filesystem locators using the legacy `java.io.File` API and the modern `java.nio.file.Path` API: how to convert between them and understanding overloads, defaults, and common pitfalls.

 ## Legacy `File` and NIO `Path`: Creation and Conversion

-This first section focuses on how to create filesystem locators using the legacy `java.io.File` API and the modern `java.nio.file.Path` API, and how to convert between them.
-The goal is to be certification-ready: know the overloads, defaults, and common pitfalls.

 ### 1. Creating a `File` (Legacy)

 A `File` instance represents a filesystem pathname (absolute or relative).

 Creating one does **not** access the filesystem and does not throw `IOException`.

 Core constructors (most common):